Forecasting Funding Rates for Crypto Perpetual Futures

 Research Evidence

-- Recent funding-rate research reports out-of-sample predictability but emphasizes time-varying stability.
-Use rolling validation, baselines, confidence decay, and forecast-error monitors as first-class system components.
+• Recent funding-rate research reports out-of-sample predictability but emphasizes time-varying stability.
+Use rolling validation, baselines, confidence decay, and forecast-error monitors as core system components.
 Sources: [INAN2025]

 Worked Example: Binance Funding And Hedge Data